dkotik/zassets/README.md

-# GoResMinPack, Your Opinionated Resource Compiler
+# GoResMinPack, An Opinionated Resource Compiler

 The program generates an embedded static asset pack next to a given directory.
-It is tailored completely for the convenience of its author at the moment, batteries included.
-It is hacky in many places with certain hard-wired defaults, a particular ESNext compiler, and the inclusion of [Bulma CSS][bulma] framework.
+It is tailored completely for the convenience of its author at the moment, batteries included. **Warning:** It is hacky in many places with certain hard-wired defaults, a particular ESNext compiler ESBuild, which is [hacky itself](https://github.com/evanw/esbuild/issues/13#issuecomment-587111778), and the inclusion of [Bulma CSS][bulma] framework.
+The project will be streamlined later.
 Pull requests for more general usage and optimization are welcome.
 This project is indebted to the following excellent packages:

 - github.com/shurcooL/vfsgen
 - github.com/tdewolff/minify